IA174: Fundaments of Cryptography

 The exam will cover all the lectures as well as the 3 regular homeworks.
 This is a theoretical course, so the exam will mostly test whether you know and understand the concepts and constructions presented.
 We definitely do not want you to memorize minuscule technical details of the concrete algorithms.
 E.g. for AES, I would expect you to know:

-Note that you are expected to know and understand the mathematical definitions and abstract concepts presented at the lectures, including security definitons via attack games.
+However, you are expected to know and understand the mathematical definitions and abstract concepts presented at the lectures, including security definitions via attack games.
+You are also expected to be able to reason about slight variations of these concepts that did not directly appear at the lecture.

 Structure